somleng/somleng-project/README.md

 Chatterbox Solutions offers white-labeled Somleng hosting for Carriers.
 Currently hosting is in private beta.
 Please [contact us](mailto:contact@somleng.org?subject=Somleng+Hosting) for more info.

+## Connect with the community

+You can join at the [Discord](https://discord.gg/QdrKCW2kPx) channel for asking questions about the project or talk about Somleng with other peers.

 ## Who's sponsoring The Somleng Project?

 [The Somleng Project](http://www.somleng.org) is among the first 5 start-ups to received investment from the the [UNICEF Innovation Fund](http://www.unicefstories.org/2016/11/14/somleng-open-source-telephony).